Xiaoyang-Song/Federated-Unsupervised-Learning-Research/Simulation Results/Rasch.md

 | REBOOT | 0.6321 | 0.5476 | 0.5029 | 0.4553 | 0.3764 | 0.3272 | 0.2653 | 0.2431 |
 | CMIRT  | 0.5012 | 0.4887 | 0.4632 | 0.4226 | 0.3312 | 0.2843 | 0.2214 | 0.2034 |

-Note that all experiments for regime II are run on local computer with 25 Monte Carlo replications.
-Plan to run this on Greatlake with 100 Monte Carlo iterations later.
+Note that all experiments for regime II are run on local computer with 100 Monte Carlo replications.